 What the BMJ Study Revealed About Back Pain Treatment

-The BMJ meta-analysis examined evidence from 301 randomized controlled trials, making it the most comprehensive review of back pain treatment effectiveness ever conducted.
-Researchers categorized treatments based on their level of evidence and clinical significance, separating acute pain (lasting less than 12 weeks) from chronic pain (persisting beyond 12 weeks).
+The BMJ meta-analysis examined 301 randomized controlled trials—the most comprehensive review of back pain treatment effectiveness ever conducted.
+Researchers separated treatments based on their evidence level and clinical significance, distinguishing between acute pain (under 12 weeks) and chronic pain (beyond 12 weeks).

-What emerged was a stark reality: the vast majority of treatments we commonly use for back pain have either weak evidence or no proven benefit beyond placebo effects.
-This doesn’t mean these treatments are harmful—many provide psychological comfort or minor improvements—but it does mean we need to adjust our expectations and focus on interventions with stronger scientific backing.
+What emerged was stark: most treatments we commonly use for back pain have either weak evidence or no proven benefit beyond placebo effects.
+This doesn’t mean these treatments are harmful, but it means we need to adjust our expectations and focus on interventions with stronger scientific backing.

-The study used rigorous criteria to evaluate treatments, looking not just at statistical significance but also at clinical meaningfulness.
-A treatment might show statistically significant improvement in pain scores, but if that improvement doesn’t translate to meaningful changes in daily function or quality of life, the researchers classified it as having limited practical value.
+The study used rigorous criteria, looking not just at statistical significance but clinical meaningfulness.
+A treatment might show statistically significant improvement in pain scores, but if that improvement doesn’t translate to meaningful changes in daily function, researchers classified it as having limited practical value.

 Treatments That Actually Work for Acute Back Pain

-For acute back pain—the sudden, intense pain that might strike after lifting a heavy box or sleeping wrong—the research findings are surprisingly straightforward.
-NSAIDs (non-steroidal anti-inflammatory drugs) like ibuprofen, naproxen, and diclofenac emerged as the only treatments with robust evidence for meaningful pain relief.
+For acute back pain—the sudden, intense pain that strikes after lifting wrong or sleeping awkwardly—the research findings are surprisingly straightforward.
+NSAIDs like ibuprofen, naproxen, and diclofenac emerged as the only treatments with robust evidence for meaningful pain relief.

-These medications work by reducing inflammation at the site of injury, which is often a primary driver of acute back pain.
-The evidence shows they can reduce pain intensity by 1-2 points on a 10-point scale within the first few days of treatment—a clinically meaningful improvement that translates to real functional benefits for most people.
+These medications reduce inflammation at the injury site, which is often a primary driver of acute back pain.
+The evidence shows they can reduce pain intensity by 1-2 points on a 10-point scale within the first few days—a clinically meaningful improvement that translates to real functional benefits.

 Why Other Acute Treatments Fall Short

-Surprisingly, many treatments commonly prescribed for acute back pain showed little evidence of effectiveness.
-Muscle relaxants, while popular among both patients and doctors, demonstrated only modest benefits that barely exceeded placebo effects.
+Many treatments commonly prescribed for acute back pain showed little evidence of effectiveness.
+Muscle relaxants, while popular among patients and doctors, demonstrated only modest benefits that barely exceeded placebo effects.
 Opioid medications, despite their potent pain-relieving properties, showed no superior effectiveness compared to NSAIDs for back pain specifically.

-Physical therapy interventions like ultrasound, electrical stimulation, and even manual therapy showed minimal benefits during the acute phase.
-This doesn’t mean these treatments are worthless, but rather that the body’s natural healing processes during acute episodes may be more important than external interventions.
+Physical therapy interventions like ultrasound, electrical stimulation, and manual therapy showed minimal benefits during the acute phase.
+This doesn’t mean these treatments are worthless, but the body’s natural healing processes during acute episodes may be more important than external interventions.

 Evidence-Based Solutions for Chronic Back Pain